-Look for shutoff switch, which looks like a light switch next to the furnace and coil, and switch it off.
+Look for a shutoff switch, which looks like a light switch next to the furnace and coil and switch it off.
 If you cannot find this, shut off the system at the breaker.

 Sitting water will do quick damage to whatever it touches, so be sure to soak it up quickly.